aphalo/ggpmisc/README.md

 A geometry, `geom_table()` allows addition of tables from tibble objects mapped to the `label` aesthetic.

-Two statistics automate finding the location and labeling peaks and/or valleys.
+Two statistics automate finding the location and labelling peaks and/or valleys.

 Several statistics are provided for annotations related to model fits: fitted polynomial equations as labels, fitted equations for other model fits